 This isn’t a new concept.
-In a down real estate market some people chose to get creative when then need to get the equity out of their home or change their living situation.
+In a down real estate market some people chose to get creative when they need to get the equity out of their home or change their living situation.

 Alla Wagner is no different.
 When she experienced a back injury and she could no longer move freely about her home, she decided to sell it.
 After a period of time without any offers, she decided to host a contest.
 Great idea in theory.
 However, without the legal steps in place, she most likely will find herself in hot water.

 I read the ‘rules’ and realized she did not do her due diligence.
 There was no way a lawyer wrote those rules.
 (You can read them for yourself here.)